Locations:

 Reduce your stress

-If you’re upset enough that it’s starting to affect you physically — for example, if you’re having a panic attack — sit or lie down and do some deep breathing exercises, like box breathing, five-finger breathing, or 4-7-8 breathing.
+If you’re upset enough that it’s starting to affect you physically — for example, if you’re having a panic attack — sit or lie down and do some deep breathing exercises, like box breathing, five-finger breathing or 4-7-8 breathing.

-Signs your blood pressure’s dropping
+Signs your blood pressure is dropping

 We say “a dangerous way” because it’s perfectly normal for blood pressure values to fluctuate throughout the day, especially when your activity levels change.
 You need higher blood pressure when exercising and lower blood pressure when at rest because your oxygen requirements differ under these conditions.